NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``water_heater_usage_bin``
      -
      - "very small", "low", "medium", "high", "auto"
      - The usage of the water heater.
 Only applies if Efficiency Type is UniformEnergyFactor and Type is not instantaneous water heater.
 Does not apply to space-heating boilers.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage>`_, `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_recovery_efficiency``
      - Frac
      -
      - Ratio of energy delivered to water heater to the energy content of the fuel consumed by the water heater.
 Only used for non-electric storage water heaters.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage>`_) is used.
    * - ``water_heater_heating_capacity``
      - Btu/hr
      -
      - Heating capacity.
 Only applies to storage water heater.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#conventional-storage>`_) is used.
    * - ``water_heater_standby_loss``
      - deg-F/hr
      -
      - The standby loss of water heater.
 Only applies to space-heating boilers.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `Combi Boiler w/ Storage <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#combi-boiler-w-storage>`_) is used.
    * - ``water_heater_jacket_rvalue``
      - h-ft^2-R/Btu
      -